DrewRoss5/FreeListAllocator/README.md

   - Frees the memory associated with `ptr`, releasing the block to the free list.
   - Notes:
     - Throws a `std::bad_alloc` if `ptr` was not allocated by this object.
+### void* realloc(void* ptr, unsigned int newSize):
+  - Reallocates `ptr` to make `newSize` bytes large.
+This works for both growing and shrinking memory.
+  - Notes:
+    - If the memory pointed to by `ptr` is shrunk, the excess will simply be returned to the allocator as a new block.
+    - If the memory is grown, the block will simply be extended in place, if enough contiguous space is available.
+Otherwise, the pointer will be reallocated to a new block.
+This means that using `realloc` may be more efficent than creating a new pointer and copying the data manually, however, it is not guranteed to be such.
+    - Throws a `std::bad_alloc` if `ptr` was not allocated by this object.
 ### int getSize():
   - Returns the current number of available bytes.
 ### int getCapacity()